 4. No H1, or multiple H1s

-Google relies heavily on H1 as a title signal.
-Zero H1s / multiple H1s → it synthesizes a title from other sources, typically site name + first paragraph.
+Google leans heavily on the H1 (and other prominent, large text) as a title signal.
+Zero H1s or several competing H1s means Google synthesizes a title from elsewhere, typically the site name plus the first paragraph.

 How to confirm: